tabcat/dynamic-content/ARTICLE.md

 ### Replication

 When other collaborators are online, use an application-specific replication protocol for real-time collaboration.
 If not, query the DHT for collaborators' IPNS names to fetch and merge replicas from pinning servers.
 After committing changes to the local replica, periodically push updates to pinning servers and refresh the IPNS to reference the new root.

+---
+> Pinning servers in this context provide a reliable replication layer to fallback to when no other collaborators are online.
+---

 ## Roadblock, Workaround, and Hopeful Future